holochain/holochain-rust/doc/holochain_101/src/scenario_testing.md

 Note that we used two objects here:

 * `Config`, which was used to build up a valid configuration for the scenario tests
-* `Scenario`, which does all the work of starting and stopping containers and integrating with various test harnesses (currently only `tape` is supported).
+* `Scenario`, which does all the work of starting and stopping conductors and integrating with various test harnesses (currently only `tape` is supported).

 Each invocation of `scenario.runTape` does the following:

-1. Starts a fresh Container based on the configuration used to construct `scenario`
+1. Starts a fresh Conductor based on the configuration used to construct `scenario`
 2. Starts a new `tape` test
 3. Injects the values needed for the test into a closure you provide:
     * `t`, which has the usual `tape` interface for assertions, etc.
     * an object which contains an interface to each of the instances specified by the config
-4. Automatically ends the test and stops the container when the closure is done running
+4. Automatically ends the test and stops the conductor when the closure is done running